detectivemark7/aprg/README.md

-The goal of the APRG project is to have no goals.
+The goal of the APRG project is nothing.
+We (I really) code what we want at the moment and there is no reason for it except that we really like coding :D.